-Neequaye Dreph is a former KS3 secondary school Art Teacher, and holds a PGDE, post 16 teaching qualification.
+Neequaye Dreph is a university lecturer and former KS3 secondary school Art Teacher, and holds a PGDE, post 16 teaching qualification.
 He has comprehensive subject knowledge and Is passionate about bringing real life experience into the learning environment.
 He prides myself on his ability to engage, enthuse and motivate learners.

 Dreph has delivered art programs in schools and for the youth service, prison service, youth justice and pupil referral units around the country.
 He has experience working in SEND and PRU establishments and with young people with mental health difficulties or with medical problems.
 The young people he has worked with were from all walks of life and often were those considered to be hard to reach.
 Projects often focused around issues of health, citizenship and community agendas.